Skip to main content

 Answers“How does it access tools?”“What IS this agent?”“How do agents talk?”

-ArtifactServer definitionPortable YAML manifestAgent Card (per-endpoint descriptor)
+ArtifactServer definitionPortable YAML manifestAgent Card (per-endpoint)

 SecurityNone nativeCompliance + trust metadataEndpoint-level auth